A lot or a little?

 What parents need to know

 Parents need to know that this book has won many children's literary awards, including the National Book Award and a Michael L. Printz Honor.
-Its story deals with slavery and the Revolutionary War, and consequently there's disturbing brutality and violence, especially the vicious beatings endured by slaves.
+It deals with slavery and the Revolutionary War, and consequently there's disturbing brutality and violence, especially the vicious beatings endured by enslaved people.
 One man is tarred and feathered, throats are slit, and soldiers and horses die.
 There's a bit of salty language and some sexual references, including nudity and a mention of "the clap."
-Ultimately, the book's language and style make it a better choice for mature teens who are up for a challenging read.
+Ultimately, the book's language and style make it best for mature teens who are up for a challenging read.

 - Parents say

 - Kids say

 Octavian, a prince, and his mother, a princess, are kept in luxury and given a classical education in Revolutionary-era Boston by a group of scientists and philosophers who call themselves The Novanglian College of Lucidity.
 But Octavian and his mother are really slaves, and their treatment is just one of the experiments conducted in the household.
 They're not free, and they're always subject to the whims of their keepers -- a brutal truth that's brought home to them when the College gets a new source of funding and the nature of the experiment changes.
 Meanwhile, the country inches toward war, and the scientists have an unusual solution to the smallpox epidemic that's ravaging the countryside.